Jeremy Bentham: Influences

+Bentham's utilitarian philosophy provided an argument for Victorian laissez-faire, with the view that economic growth would deliver the greatest happiness for the greatest number.
+Eric Hobsbawm, in The Age of Revolution: Europe 1789–1848, writes that Bentham's reforming ideas "expressed the bourgeois Britain of the 1830s".

 Bentham influenced economists such as Milton Friedman and Henry Hazlitt.

 In their youth, Karl Marx and Friedrich Engels were interested in Bentham's ideas and utilitarian philosophy.
 Marx later became disillusioned with Bentham's ideas, describing him as "a genius of bourgeois stupidity", and viewed Bentham's views as too English and petite bourgeoisie, saying "With the dullest naïveté he takes the modern petty-bourgeois philistine, especially the English philistine, as the normal man.
 Whatever is useful to this queer variety of normal man, and to his world, is useful in and for itself.
 This yardstick, then, he applies to past, present and future."

 The Faculty of Laws at University College London occupies Bentham House, next to the main UCL campus.

 Bentham's name was adopted by the Australian litigation funder IMF Limited to become Bentham IMF Limited on 28 November 2013, in recognition of Bentham being "among the first to support the utility of litigation funding".